thicclatka/CLAH_IA/README.md

                         NOTE: Pick directory which holds session folders.
                               Do not pick/set a session folder.
   -s2p SESS2PROCESS, --sess2process SESS2PROCESS
                         List of sessions to process.
 Write in format '1,2,3', '1-3', or '1,2-5' to select by specific session number.
                         Input all or ALL to process all eligible sessions that are available within the set path.
                         Default will prompt user to choose.
   -4p FORPRES, --forPres FORPRES
-                        Whether to export .svg for figures in addition to the usual .png output.
+                        Whether to export .svg for figures in addition to the usual png output.
 Default is False.
 ```

 ## [GUI](./CLAH_ImageAnalysis/GUI)